The term perched water table is being used more and more in gardening circles. What is it and how do you control it?

 The height is determined by soil properties including particle size and charge characteristics.
 Small particles have small pore spaces making it easier for capillary action to move water higher, resulting in a higher saturation zone at the bottom of the pot.

 Soil particles also have an electrical charge which attracts water.
 You might know this as the EC properties of soil.
-Organic matter, compost, clay, peat moss and coir all have higher levels of charge than sand and silt.
+Organic matter, compost, clay, peat moss, and coir all have a higher level of charge than sand and silt.
 A higher charge increases capillary action resulting in a higher perched water table.

-The size and shape of the pot does not affect the height of the perched water table.
+The size and shape of the pot do not affect the height of the perched water table.

 The above diagram shows the perched water table (in blue) for 4 different pots.
 The left one is a standard pot.
 The second one is tall and skinny and has the exact same saturation zone height as the first one.
 A wide pot also has the same height.
 The pot on the right is small but even it has the same height.

 A gardener can reduce the relative size of the perched water table by using taller pots.
-Small pots makes the problem worse.
+Small pots make the problem worse.

 There are a couple of key points to understand.

-• The size of pot (width or height) does not affect the height of the saturation zone.
+- The size of the pot (width or height) does not affect the height of the saturation zone.

 What Happens When You Add Gravel to the Bottom of a Pot?